MihaelM1K1/FTWM1K1/README.md

 - 👋 Hi, I’m Mihael,
+- 🇭🇷 I'm from Croatia.
-- 👀 I’m interested in Video Games and Software.
+- 👀 I'm interested in video games and software.
+- 🏫 I'm studying web design in high school in Osijek.